Acidic paper: Paper de-acidification in Poland

 A large-scale de-acidification project was carried out in Poland, the Acidic Paper Multiannual Government Program of 2000–2008.
-In 1998, it was proposed jointly by librarians from Jagiellonian Library and chemists from the Faculty of Chemistry of Jagiellonian University, "to save the heritage of Polish culture in the library and archives of the 19th and 20th centuries" (A. Barański, J. Grochowski, A. Manikowski, D. Nałęcz, K. Zamorski).
+In 1998, it was proposed jointly by librarians from Jagiellonian Library and chemists from the Faculty of Chemistry of Jagiellonian University, "to save the heritage of Polish culture in the library and archives of the 19th and 20th centuries".

 The American Bookkeeper technology was chosen, using a deacidifying agent of fine crystalline magnesium oxide suspended in an organic liquid perfluoroheptane, neutral to inks, paints and dyes.
 The technology allows for recycling of the perfluoroheptane.
 Books are immersed in a de-acidifying bath, allowing the magnesium oxide to penetrate.
 The bath is vertical for typical-sized books and horizontal for large or heavy items such as magazines or archives.
 The Paper Clinic of the Jagiellonian Library in Krakow opened in 2005, and can de-acidify 35 tons of library materials annually.
 A second facility has been operating at the National Library since 2007, with a capacity of 50 tons.